tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-save-game-format.md

 ### $01bc - $0473 (696 bytes)

-Unknown.
-This presumably stores all elements of game state which are not covered by the dungeon map.
+A range that stores all other elements of game state which are not covered by the dungeon map.

 ### Adventurer's Guild ($0474 - $09A7, 1332 bytes)